sneshev/fract-ol_42/README.md

 # WHAT IS A FRACTAL?
-In mathematics, a fractal is a geometric shape containing detailed structure at arb... basically crazy math shi creating cool visual shi
+In mathematics, a fractal is a geometric shape containing detailed structure at arb... basically crazy math shi creating crazy visual shi

 ![bl](assets/bl1.png)